 Academic Career and Research Areas

-After studying medicine in Mainz and Freiburg (1993) and completing his doctorate (1993), Prof. Busch commenced his clinical infectiological training in pediatrics (Würzburg, 1993-1996).
-A German Research Foundation scholarship gave him the opportunity to study under Prof. Eric Pamer at Yale University (1996-1999).
-He qualified as a lecturer in 2003 and completed his residency in medical microbiology and epidemiology of infection (2005) at TUM.
-Prof. Busch heads up the “Antigen-Specific Immunotherapy” clinical cooperation group (Helmholtz Zentrum München and TUM) and the IAS focus group “Clinical Cell Processing and Purification”.
-He has held the position of director of TUM’s Institute for Medical Microbiology, Immunology and Hygiene since 2009.
+After studying medicine in Mainz and Freiburg (1993) and completing his doctorate (1993), Professor Busch commenced his clinical infectiological training in pediatrics (Würzburg, 1993-1996).
+He subsequently went to Yale University supported by a DFG scholarship (1996-1999).
+Having qualified as a lecturer in 2003, Professor Busch completed his residency in medical microbiology and epidemiology of infection (2005) at TUM.
+He heads the focus group “Clinical Cell Processing and Purification” at the TUM Institute for Anvanced study and co-initiated two sucessful start-ups (STAGE cell therapeutics GmbH and T Cell Factory B.V.).
+He serves on the board of the German Center for Infection Research and acts as its deputy spokesperson, and is member of the Leopoldina German National Academy of Sciences.
+Since 2009, he has held the position of director of TUM’s Institute for Medical Microbiology, Immunology and Hygiene since 2009.

 Knabel M, Franz TJ, Schiemann M, Wulf A, Villmow B, Schmidt B, Bernhard H, Wagner H, Busch DH: “Reversible MHC multimer staining for functional isolation of T cell populations and effective adoptive transfer”.
 Nature Medicine.
 2002; 8: 631-637.Abstract